WHO DO YOU TELL?™ Program

 • Use of pictures to discuss 4 different kinds of touches:

-• Hurtful Touches (Hit, kick, punch, etc.) with discussion on domestic violence & physical abuse
+• Hurtful touches (hit, kick, punch) – with discussion on domestic violence & physical abuse and what to do if you see it happening at home

-• Review different kinds of touches & information from Day 1
+• Review all 4 different kinds of touches & information from Day 1

-• Read story (Grades K-1) or watch video with 3 different scenarios (Grades 2-6) and discuss
+• Read a story (Grades K-2) or watch a video with 3 different scenarios (Grades 3-6)

 PROGRAM DETAILS